Based in Los Angeles, Kjersti Flaa is an award winning journalist and multimedia producer.

-She is the Founder and Creative Director of Content Now TV, a production company based in Los Angeles.
-She produced 130 episodes of the short form entertainment series Hollywood Stories for Scandinavia’s biggest streaming network VIAPLAY in 2018.
-The show was sold to over 40 countries.
-In 2019 she produced and directed Social Media Killed the Movie Star, a star studded pop culture docutainment.
+Flaa is the Founder and Creative Director of the LA based production company Content Now.
+She produced 130 episodes of the short form entertainment series Hollywood Stories for Scandinavia’s biggest streaming platform VIAPLAY.
+The show was sold to 40 countries.

 Flaa has been the principal celebrity interviewer for the biggest entertainment show (TV2) in Norway since 2007.
 She reports for major newspapers and magazines in her homeland (VG, Dagbladet, DN, D2 and KK).
 From 2013-2017 she produced entertainment segments for Entertainment Tonight (MBC Arabic).
 She served as the Hollywood correspondent for SBS, Shownieuws TV (in Holland) from 2012-2018.

 She’s been featured in New York Times, LA Times, Times UK and Variety – as well as on Good Morning America (ABC), Inside Edition (CBS), LA Times Podcast, The Daily Podcast (NY Times) and News 1 (Spectrum).
 (See ‘in the press‘ section)

 SPECIAL ASSIGNMENTS (non-profit): World Wildelife Fund for Nature – traveling and reporting from Madagascar on climate change (2009).
 Amnesty International campaign for women’s right to choose, in Texas (2021).